NicoleWebb/Pan-Cephalopelvic-Fit-Paper/README.md

 The script for calculating the distances between the mean fetal head and maternal pelvic meshes is a simple loop that takes all linear distances and then calculates a mean based on a user specified percentage.
 There is an option to change the "granularity" which means you can reduce the same of distances to shorten computation time.
 The original .csv files were quite large because of their resolution which is why they will have to be independently requested from the authors to successfully run the provided script.

--Owing to data-sharing agreements, it is not possible to share all of the raw scan images used in the study.